 Different Isn't UglyIn order to assume that you’re ugly, there has to be a standard to compare yourself against, right?
 If you check out the websites for cosmetic surgeries like labiaplasty, the "down-there" ideal for women looks something like what Barbie’s got going on under that ruffled miniskirt: All tucked up neat and tidy.
 And completely smooth and whiskerless, of course, like one of those weird hairless cats.
-If that’s what you’ve got in your panties, more power to you, but there’s something to be said for diversity, especially since the vagina is such an amazingly diverse structure.
+If that’s what you’ve got in your panties, more power to you, but there’s something to be said for diversity, especially since the vulva and vagina are such an amazingly diverse structure.
 (Read more about it in 10 Things You Don't Know About Vaginas.)

 "For many women their genital appearance is a source of anxiety and I was in a unique position to do something about that," McCartney said.